 I recently started cooking more with the Sacha Inchi protein powder.
-I found that i could add this to baked goods or waffles for added nutritional benefit without a gritty taste that many protein powders have.
+I found that I could add this to baked goods or waffles for added nutritional benefit without the gritty taste that many protein powders have.
 Adding the ground flax and serving with berries add diverse and delicious plants to your meals.
-In order to make the fluffiest vegan protein waffles, you will need a chemical leavening agents like baking powder.
+In order to make the fluffiest vegan protein waffles, you will need chemical leavening agents like baking powder.
 They produce expansion by the release of carbon dioxide.

 diced strawberries mixed with balsamic vinegar

 🍓In small bowl combine ground flax and water and let sit for 5-10 min